CringeKid102/portfolio/README.md

 ## Structure
 - `index.html` — main portfolio page
-- `assets/` — place for images, CSS, or JavaScript
+- `assets/` — place for images and pdfs

 ## Features
 - Responsive design for desktop and mobile